 Jon Butterworth, COO, Global Transmission at National Grid Ventures said:

 “This campaign is about tackling carbon so that we can keep major industrial business across the Humber open.
 If we get it right, we will help put the region back on the world stage and attract the industries of the future.
 The power industry has already made great strides to decarbonise the sector and continues to do so through the growth of renewables, battery storage and interconnectors.
 Today’s call for support represents the next critical step in helping us make sure we also get our plans right for industry.
 I urge them to join us and help shape a better future for the Humber.”

 The consortium is also issuing a call for expressions of interest from more industrial businesses from across the Humber region, for them to sign up to the campaign and help develop a blueprint for the new carbon capture and hydrogen infrastructure needed to transform the region’s economy.

-There will be a presentation for major industrial businesses in Hull on Monday September 9 when they will hear from the consortium spearheading the campaign.
+There was a presentation for major industrial businesses in Hull on September 9 when they heard from the consortium spearheading the campaign.
 Their input will help inform detailed planning being undertaken as part of the work already underway since the signing of the memorandum of understanding between Drax Group, Equinor and National Grid Ventures in May 2019.

 --- ENDS ---